paulsteele/blog/_posts/2017/10/2017-10-13-when-errors-are-promises.md

 ```
 Promise Rejected. reason = 'Rejected Promise'
 ```
-Now the naming of catch makes it seem like it should also handle errors!
+Now the naming of catch makes it seem like it should also handle errors.
 If `foo` looks like

 ```javascript
 const foo = () => {